1. Home

 Here, there is nothing special to do.
 We stay at home all day long, in the shelter that my mother made or in our little yard, but there's no shade to stay in.
 I know “Ataba” (Arabic for “doctors” referring to Doctors Without Borders) as well.

 I've been to their clinic once when I was sick, and I also got vaccinated against measles recently.
-It was painful shot for me but nobody in my siblings who took the vaccine cried.
+It was a painful shot for me but none of my siblings who took the vaccine cried.
 Everyone was very brave.

 Medical care where it's needed most